Business & Management (General) | Organization Studies (General) | Organizational Theory

 The initiative for the development of a controversies and conversations contribution may come from the editors, the journal’s editorial board, or through an informal proposal from authors to a member of the editorial team.
 On receiving such a proposal, the editorial team will evaluate the proposal and, if it is approved, will ask for a more formal proposal which describes the relevance, scope and contribution of the essays, including the different positions of the respective authors on the issue or topic and the proposed outcome of the conversation or debate.

 Proposals for this section are received on a rolling basis, and can be formally submitted via the manuscript central system.
-When preparing a proposal, we advise authors to read previous examples of debates featured in the journal to get an understanding of what is required.
+When preparing a proposal, we advise authors to read previous examples of debates featured in the journal to get a good understanding of what is required.

 - When authors submit a manuscript for consideration, they must certify that the manuscript is not at the same time under review for publication in another outlet (e.g., book chapter, journal) nor that it, or a closely related version of the manuscript, has previously been published in another outlet.